alisonpezzott/alisonpezzott/README.md

 ## hi 👋, my name is Alison Pezzott

+I help professionals become fluent in data analysis with specialized content in Power BI, DAX, and M | Founder of the Fluente BI channel on YouTube

 ### about me

 * 🚀  I've been creating content about Microsoft Power BI on my [YouTube channel](http://youtube.com/@fluentebi )